Commencement

 Each ceremony includes both undergraduate and graduate degree candidates.

-All graduates and guests will check-in at the Robert W. Plaster Center.
-Graduates and ticketed guests will start in the Robert W. Plaster Center and then proceed to John Lance Arena.
-Non-ticketed guests will be directed to the Arena upon check-in.
+All graduates and guests will arrive at the Robert W. Plaster Center.
+Graduates will proceed to the Plaster Center to prepare for the processional.
+Guests will be directed to the Arena for seating.

 Location: Robert W. Plaster Center/Garfield W. Weede Physical Education Building 1701 S. Homer St. Pittsburg, KS 66762